-Description of ADI Reporting requirement Timeframes for lodgement Separately report under the forms as if approval given for IRB/AMA with partial use (for purposes of assessing prospective regulatory capital calculation after IRB/AMA approval (i.e. "parallel run" of data)).
-(This report must cover both operations that will be under IRB/AMA approaches and operations that will remain under standardised approaches.)
-"Bank - Advanced or Applicant Advanced" timeframe (within 30 business days) ADI has IRB and/or AMA approval, but some operations remain under a Basel II standardised approach Report under the forms in respect of all operations using the relevant approaches (for purposes of calculating regulatory capital) "Bank - Advanced or Applicant Advanced" timeframe (within 30 business days)
+Description of ADI Reporting requirement Timeframes for lodgement purposes of assessing prospective regulatory capital calculation after IRB/AMA approval (i.e. 'parallel run' of data)).
+(This report must cover both operations that will be under IRB/AMA approaches and operations that will remain under standardised approaches.) business days) ADI has IRB and/or AMA approval, but some operations remain under the standardised approach Report under the forms in respect of all operations using the relevant approaches (for purposes of calculating regulatory capital) 'Bank - Advanced or Applicant Advanced' timeframe (within 30 business days)